alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 Once you run the build script, locally or ideally in a CI (Continous Integration), you can deploy your web app.

-Deploying a CRA is straightforward because the app is made of **static assets** like HTML, JS, and CSS.
+Deploying a CRA is straightforward because the app is made up of **static assets** like HTML, JS, and CSS.
 We don't need a server to run the app in production because the app we send to all the browsers is the same for all of them.
 You can serve your static app from a CDN.

 <img src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fssr%2Fno-ssr-build-and-production-min.png?alt=media" alt="Webpack built in production"></img>